oscarburga/GLEngine/README.md

     * I miss the simplicity of the diffuse-specular model :(
 * Basic 2D / UI rendering
 * 2nd mesh "pipeline" with support for multiple UV channels
-* Refactor to make more maintainable/independent/modular/whatever.
+* Refactor to make more usable / extensible, maybe for a mini-game engine or something.
     * Trying to maintain a software design that makes sense while also learning all the underlying algorithms, techniques, best practices & graphics API feels borderline impossible, but eventually it will happen.
 Just cannot afford to do it currently or I would probably spend